Cpzty/proyecto2redes/README.md

 ## About the project:
 The objective is to make a cards game.

-## Rules game:
+## game Rules:
 - 4 players.
 - 13 cards per player
 - Start with 0 points

-The game do not care about card's suit.
+Card suits are not important.
 The mechanics are:

-Add: Discart a card and add to your points the value of the card
+Add: Discard a card and add to your points the value of the card

-Attack: Choose a player and discard a card to subtract the value to the other player points.
+Attack: Choose a player and discard a card to subtract the value of the other player points.

-Steal: Choose a player and said a card you think the player have.
-If the player have the card has to discard it and lose your turn otherwise the game continues.
+Steal: Choose a player and name a card you think the other player has.
+If the player has the card he must discard it and lose his turn otherwise the game continues.
 And you get and extra turn to add or subtract

 ## Prerequisites
 Have python installed.